leonqi4rdm/wpsolr-search-engine/readme.txt

 = Easily manage Apache Solr from WPSOLR =
 [youtube https://youtu.be/QWKioNnz9nU&hd=1]

+With the 100% free plugin, you get free unlimited searches and free unlimited storage with:
+- Free self hosted search, unlike managed solutions like Algolia, swiftype, searchIQ, or Instantsearch+
+- Transparent, real-time integration to Elasticsearch and Apache Solr
+- Suggestions as you type
+- Dynamic fiters (facets) on custom fields, taxonomies (tags), categories
+- Search in files (pdf, .doc, .xls ...)
+- Multi-domains search
+- Infinite scroll
+- Transparent integration with your theme search page (no coding required)
+- Boosts to choose which results you want to show first
+- Integration with YITH Ajax Search (Free version) : speed up suggestions

+If necessary, <a href="https://www.wpsolr.com/pricing/?org=wordpress&cmp=chat">buy extensions and support</a> to extend your search with your favorite plugins or themes:
+- Listify Theme (boost Listify Theme search speed)
+- Embed Any Document (search in embedded documents)
+- Google Doc Embedder (search in embedded documents)
+- Yoast SEO (permalinks and metas on search urls with filters)
+- ACF PRO (search in many ACF field types, including repeaters, flexible contents, tabs, clones)
+- Advanced Facets layouts (custom extension to add sliders, color pickers, numeric ranges and select boxes layouts)
+- Advanced scoring (custom extension to sort results by date while keeping relevant results)
+- All in One SEO (permalinks and metas on search urls with filters)
+- bbPress (boost forum searches)
+- Cron scheduling (custom extension to trigger reindexing from crontabs)
+- Geolocation (custom extension to add distance and sort by distance to results)
+- Groups (show results according to users's rights)
+- PDF Embedder (search in embedded documents)
+- Polylang (search with translations)
+- s2Member (show results according to users's rights)
+- TablePress (search in tables)
+- Toolset Types (rewrite types labels)
+- WP All Import (permalinks and metas on search urls with filters)
+- WooCommerce (keep your front-end theme search template, but speed up search in products, taxonomies, attributes, and variations)
+- WPML (search with translations)

 = Search is everything =
 Search is everything and everywhere today.
 Yahoo directory was king, until Google came with it's incredible search technology.
 Can you imagine how you would manage without it ?